-5.8 DPhil students research data and records management
+7.8 DPhil students research data and records management

-All DPhil students who collect data that they utilise in their thesis are required by University of Oxford to submit that data to the Ora (Research Data Archive).
+All DPhil students who collect data that they utilise in their thesis are required by University of Oxford to submit that data to ORA (Research Data Archive).
 Please see the Ora website for further information at http://researchdata.ox.ac.uk/preserving-your-data/ora-data/.

-6 Supervision and Teaching
+8. Supervision and Teaching

-6.1 Supervision
+8.1 Supervision